 Note that this story takes place in a ten year period predating Arthur Conan Doyle's publication of the first Sherlock Holmes story A Scandal in Bohemia in "The Strand" magazine in 1891, and Bram Stoker's novel Dracula in 1897.
 Therefore any reference to these are absent.
 I concentrate instead on mentioning other vampire novelists, including Tolstoy and Polidori, and the popular science fiction novelist of the time, Jules Verne.
 No one of that time could possibly know that the next few decades into the 20th century would produce several wars, economic depression, and a revision of the old system of monarchy.
 Yet for all the difficulties England has experienced, I recall Winston Churchill's speech about the British commonwealth enduring much but there was the hope it would prevail and last for a thousand years.
-The resilience of the British in the face of punishing adversity is part of Robert's entire emotional and moral makeup, which is why he has become one of my favorite heroes of the series. ♦
+The resilience of the British in the face of punishing adversity is part of Robert's entire emotional and moral makeup, which is why he has become one of my favorite heroes. ♦

 ©2018 Antellus®, all rights reserved. ♦